Pet Ramblings on all my pets

 My Multiple Pets

 With Georgy and Buddy I decided to add another Budgie.
-Mainly I decided on the budgie, because when I spied her I fell in love.
+Mainly I decided on the budgie because, when I spied her, I fell in love.
 She was a very pale blue-green with yellow feathers on her head and, again, some bright blue near her beak.

 She loved carrots.
 I had to grate them for her.
 She would come out of her cage occasionally and fly about, but it was not her favorite thing.
 Unfortunately, she was not around that long.
 Flu season came and I am afraid I passed it on to my birdie unknowingly.
 Even with the help of a bird vet I was not able to save her.